oggy/looksee/README.markdown

 most Byzantine object.
 It will also work for `BasicObject` instances that don't have an `ls` method. `Object#ls` is simply a wrapper around `Looksee.[]`.

-## `ls` in your way?

-If you have a library that for some reason can't handle an `ls` method existing on `Object`, you may rename it like this:

-    Looksee.rename ls: :_ls

 ## To the source!

 If you want to know more about any of those methods, Looksee can